gnurio/rate_my_pasta/README.md

 There is no way to rate pasta that is sold in the supermarket.
 There are no testimonials, or they're scattered/imbalanced when you shop online.
 What if there was a place where you go for your pasta choices?
 It's ridiculous, of course, but also so niche that it might be helpful.

-And I definitely felt vindictive after that horrific past experience.
+And I definitely felt vindictive after that horrific past-a experience.

 *A word on my skills*